 In other words, if either a tax payer or a tax preparer knowingly fudges a tax return, both could face charges under federal law.
-This could include misidentifying a main source of income, claiming non-qualified dependents or fabricating deductions such as property taxes, business expenses or charitable contributions.
+This could include misidentifying a main source of income, claiming non-qualified dependents, or fabricating deductions.

 Under 26 USC 7206 (1), in order to prove its case against a person for making a false tax return, the government must show that the defendant:

 - made and signed a return, statement or document under the penalties of perjury

 - knew that the information was not true and correct as to a material matter; and

 - acted willfully.